QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 - The

-- Each license key has limits on how many times it can be activated and deactivated.
+- Each license key has limits on the number of activations and deactivations.
 These limits are tracked per license.

 Display License

-If the license has already been activated on this machine, running qbpp-license will show the license information (expiration date/time, total activations, total deactivations, and so on).
+If a license has already been activated on this machine, running qbpp-license

 - Registered Trial/Standard License/Professional License